qzmlgfj/qzmlgfj/README.md

 ## Who's this guy

-A lazy dog from a second-rate university, an undergraduate student.
+A lazy dog graduated from a second-rate university.

 ## Interests